-The Final Version of the paper, with Executive Summary is due on the last day of class, May 4, 2015.
+The Final Version of the paper, with Executive Summary is due on the last day of class, May 2, 2016.
 Late papers will be penalized.
 A penalty of 5% will be deducted for late papers submitted after the due date up until the time of the Final Exam.
 A penalty of 10% will be deducted for late papers submitted after the time of the Final Exam.
+Being late in completing milestones for Writing Circles will affect the participation component of the grade.